 - a.
 KURTA FACTORS: As directed by the 2017 memo signed by A.M.
 Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 No. The Board's Medical Advisor reviewed DoD and VA medical records and found no mitigating BH diagnoses on the applicant.
-The applicant provided no documents or testimony of a condition or experience, that, when applying liberal consideration, could have excused or mitigated a discharge.

-- (2) Did the condition exist or experience occur during military service?
-N/A - (3) Does the condition or experience actually excuse or mitigate the discharge?
-N/A - (4) Does the condition or experience outweigh the discharge?
-N/A - b.
-Response to Contention(s): None - c.
+The applicant provided no documents or testimony of a condition or experience, that, when applying liberal consideration, could have excused or mitigated a discharge. - (2) Did the condition exist or experience occur during military service?
+N/A. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+N/A. - (4) Does the condition or experience outweigh the discharge?
+N/A. - b.
+Response to Contention(s): The applicant contends there should be a reimbursement of the bonus payment that was recouped.
+The Board determined that the applicant's request does not fall within the purview of the ADRB.
+The applicant may apply to the Army Board for Correction of Military Records (ABCMR), using a DD Form 149 regarding this matter.
+A DD Form 149 may be obtained from a Veterans' Service Organization. - c.
 The Board determined the discharge was inequitable based on the 24 February 2023 SECARMY Policy Memo "Army Policy Implementing the Secretary of Defense Coronavirus Disease 2019 (COVID-19) Vaccination Mandate Rescission".
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, the narrative reason for separation to Completion of Required Active Service with a corresponding separation code of KBK, and the reentry code to RE-1.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200.
+Accordingly, changing the narrative reason for separation to Completion of Required Active Service with a corresponding separation code of KBK, and the reentry code to RE-1.